 Conceptually, a property list class is a named list of properties with default values, decorated by functions to be called when a derived property list is created, copied, or closed, and finally, a pointer its parent property list class.

-The pointer to the parent class central here, as the set of properties contained in the property list class is defined to be set of all properties that appear in a given instance of H5P_genclass_t A, plus all properties that appear in the singly linked list of instances of H5P_genclass_t for which A is the first entry (see below for management of duplicate properties).
+The pointer to the parent class is central here, as the set of properties contained in the property list class is defined to be set of all properties that appear in a given instance of H5P_genclass_t A, plus all properties that appear in the singly linked list of instances of H5P_genclass_t for which A is the first entry (see below for management of duplicate properties).
 This linked list must always terminate in the ROOT property list class, which is created by the HDF5 library at initialization, and contains no properties.

 While no single instance of H5P_genclass_t can contain two or more properties of the same name, different instances of H5P_genclass_t may contain properties of the same name.
 When searching for a property in a linked list of instances of H5P_genclass_t, the first such property encountered shadows any later properties of the same name.